-- official application (program-specific\) - official transcripts from each university or university attended sent directly to the Augustana Graduate Education office - two recommendation forms testifying to the applicant's character and ability to do graduate work (at least one reference should be from a teacher) (program-specific\) - a two- to three-page typed essay in which the applicant discusses his or her academic interests, educational goals, and plans for graduate study (program-specific\) - non-refundable application fee of \$60 (Students enrolled as fulltime undergraduate students at Augustana at the time of application to the program are exempt from paying this fee.) - a cumulative grade point average of 3.0 (B) or better. - sufficient undergraduate work in the proposed field of study to satisfy specific program admission requirements and graduate credit course prerequisites (See admission requirements for specific programs.
-For example, applicants for the Master of Arts in Special Education most hold current teaching licensure.)
+- official application (program-specific\) - official transcripts from each university or university attended sent directly to the Augustana Graduate Education office - two recommendation forms testifying to the applicant's character and ability to do graduate work (at least one reference should be from a principal/supervisor) - a 400-500 word essay is required; specific instructions are included in the application - a copy of your current teaching license - non-refundable application fee of \$60 (Students enrolled as fulltime undergraduate students at Augustana at the time of application to the program are exempt from paying this fee.) - a cumulative grade point average of 3.0 (B) or better. - sufficient undergraduate work in the proposed field of study to satisfy specific program admission requirements and graduate credit course prerequisites (See admission requirements for specific programs.
+For example, applicants for the Master of Education in Special Education most hold current teaching licensure.)